hpc2n/selecting-modules/docs/programs.md

 !!! note "Objectives"

-    - be able to find some typical software modules that are installed
+    - Be able to find some typical software modules that are installed
-    - learn how to load those software modules (and any prerequisites)
+    - Learn how to load those software modules (and any prerequisites)
-    - be able to find out if Python packages are installed as their own modules
+    - Be able to find out if Python packages are installed as their own modules
-    - learn how to find bundles of R packages installed as modules
+    - Learn how to find bundles of R packages installed as modules

 Loading modules works the same whether the modules are toolchains or standalone packages, with and without prerequisites.